 - Their extraordinary auditory system makes them one of the best watchdogs, as do many small breeds.

-- It is a home and family dog, so much so that it clearly perceives any change in routine; despite this, you must recognize that most are not patient dogs with children.
+- It is a home and family dog, so much so that it perceives any change in routine; despite this, you must recognize that most are not patient dogs with children.

 - The Yorkshire terrier needs toys, as it loves to play, and its nature is very cheerful.